Easy Smoky Homemade Enchilada Sauce From Scratch

 Notes

-If you prefer a smoother sauce, you can strain it through a fine mesh sieve to remove any remaining bits of spices.
+If you prefer a smoother sauce, you can use an immersion blender until smooth or strain it through a fine mesh sieve to remove any remaining bits of spices.

 Substitutions